-- To exercise effective supervision of the pupils and to know the emergency procedures in respect of fire, bomb scare/threat under the PREVENT duty and first aid, and to carry them out - To know the safety measures to be adopted in their own special teaching areas and to ensure that they are applied. - To give clear instructions and warning as often as necessary. - To follow safe working procedures personally. - To call for protective clothing/equipment, safe working procedures, etc. when necessary. - To make recommendations to their line manager etc. on safety equipment and on additions or improvement to plant, tools, equipment or machinery which are dangerous or potentially so.
+- To exercise effective supervision of the pupils/students and to know the emergency procedures in respect of fire, bomb scare/threat under the PREVENT duty and first aid as well as the Evacuation/Invacuation policy, and to carry them out - To know the safety measures to be adopted in their own special teaching areas and to ensure that they are applied. - To give clear instructions and warning as often as necessary.

+- To follow safe working procedures personally. - To call for protective clothing/equipment, safe working procedures, etc. when necessary. - To make recommendations to their line manager etc. on safety equipment and on additions or improvement to plant, tools, equipment or machinery which are dangerous or potentially so.